-Regardless of your investment goals, 1620 Investment Advisors can provide the guidance and service level that meets your needs.
+Regardless of your financial goals, 1620 Investment Advisors can provide the guidance and service level that meets your needs.
 In all cases, we review with you your investment return goals and risk preferences, income needs, tax considerations, and other special circumstances.

 Our management services for individuals include: